Parking Rules & Regulations

 - Metered Spaces: Metered parking spaces are set aside solely for short-term use by visitors.
+Parking at meters longer than the maximum time specified on the meter ("feeding" the meter) is prohibited.
 Vehicles owned or operated by faculty, staff or students are not allowed to use metered spaces.

 - Reserved Spaces: Issued upon approval of written request by the Parking Committee.
 These spaces are reserved seven days a week, 24 hours a day.
 The holder of a reserved space does not have the right to allow any other vehicle to park in the space.
 Only one vehicle in a reserved space account may park on campus at a time.
 Reserved spaces are non-transferrable.
 There is a premium assessed on all individual and departmental reserved spaces.

 - SPAC Permits: Issued to non-University affiliated members of the Henry Crown Sports Pavilion and Norris Aquatics Center (SPAC).

 Visitors with handicapped license plates or placards from a government agency may park in designated handicapped spaces or at parking meters.
 University parking permits are required in non-handicapped spaces.

 Faculty, staff (including permanent non-university staff) and students with handicapped license plates or placards must purchase a main campus permit.

 Students requesting a parking exemption for medical reasons must possess valid handicapped registration.

 See Fees & Payment for assessments and how to pay tickets.

 Vehicles may receive tickets for: